knative-extensions/eventing-kafka/test/README.md

 If you are using a private Docker repository, then you will have to ensure that you are locally authenticated, and that your local docker is configured to use that repository.

-You will need to set the `$KO_DOCKER_REPO` environment variable to refer to your private Docker Repo, and to pass that value as `--korepo=$KO_DOCKER_REPO` when using the [local-dev.sh](../hack/local-dev.sh) script.
+You will need to set the `$KO_DOCKER_REPO` environment variable to refer to your private Docker Repo when running the [e2e-tests.sh](./e2e-tests.sh) script manually.
-The script and Docker container currently only supports GCR authentication, but others can be added as needed.

 The K8S cluster used in the integration and performance tests will need to have proper credentials in order to pull the `test_images` and other artifacts.
 As discussed in the Knative Eventing